BIS CERTIFICATION FOR QUENCHED AND TEMPERED ALLOY STEEL FORGINGS

 - Chemical composition analysis

 - Ultrasonic testing

 Each forging must be stamped with the grade of material, heat number or identification mark, and the manufacturer's trademark.
-The standard mark may also be applied to the forgings.
-The Manufacturer must obtain a BIS license from the Bureau of Indian Standards to use a standard mark.
+The standard mark (ISI Mark) may also be applied to the forgings.
+The Manufacturer must obtain a BIS license from the Bureau of Indian Standards to use a standard mark (ISI Mark).
 The Bureau grants a license based on a successful assessment of manufacturing infrastructure, production process, and quality control and testing capabilities during a visit to its manufacturing premises.

 For Detailed Information about the Procedure for BIS ISI Certification, Visit :

 If a product falls under the scope of the BIS Conformity Assessment Scheme, All the manufacturers, importers, and foreign entities must obtain BIS ISI Certification.
 The Bureau may cancel the License if the product fails to meet certification requirements.